 However due to time constraints these days it's just not physically possible to help everyone that emails in needing specific, detailed help with their build.
 If I did that I wouldn't have the time to actually run BGC (and my other projects).

-Initially I was going to develop my own attempt at a computer-generatored build generator, as I do have a programming background, but I decided it wasn't worth the crazy time-investment that it would take to create something half-decent because there will always be limitations to these sorts of build generators which you may have seen online before.
+Initially I was going to develop my own attempt at a computer-generated build simulator, as I do have a programming background (ie you input your requirements and AI will determine the right build for you), but I decided it wasn't worth the crazy time-investment that it would take to create something half-decent because there will always be limitations to these sorts of build generators which you may have seen online before.

-Maybe one day someone will create a build generator that is actually very good and takes into account all factors, but for now nothing beats the objective human eye for the oftentimes-complicated and multi-faceted decision making that is required to pick the very best hardware parts for your needs.
+Maybe one day someone will create a build generator/simulator that is actually very accurate to get specific PC build help and that takes into account all factors, but for now nothing beats the objective human eye for the oftentimes-complicated and multi-faceted decision making that is required to pick the very best hardware parts for your needs.

 Therefore, chances are by ordering a parts-list you'll still end up saving quite a bit on your PC (and avoid overspending on things you may not need as well).